A Recursive Measure of Voting Power that Satisfies Reasonable Postulates: The Voting Model

 \subsection{The Division Lattice}

 The divisions of a voting game can be plotted on a lattice, called the {\em division lattice} $\mathcal{L}=(\mathcal{D}, \succeq)$.
 There is an element $\mathbb{S}$ in the lattice for each ordered division $\mathbb{S}=(S, \bar{S})$.
 The elements of the lattice are ordered by comparing the sets of players who vote {\sc yes} in each division.
 Specifically, for $\mathbb{T}=(T, \bar{T})$, we have $\mathbb{S}\succ \mathbb{T}$ if and only if $T\subset S$; that is, the {\sc yes}-voters in $\mathbb{T}$ are a strict subset of those in $\mathbb{S}$.
 This implies that the supremum (top element) of the lattice is the division $\mathbbm{[n]}=([n], \emptyset)$ where every player votes {\sc yes}.
 Similarly, the infimum (bottom element) of the lattice is the division $(\emptyset, [n])$ where every player votes {\sc no}.
-The elements of the lattice are coloured grey if the division is a {\sc yes}-outcome and coloured white if the division is a {\sc no}-outcome.
+We shade an element of the lattice grey if the division yields a {\sc yes}-outcome, and leave it white if it yields a {\sc no}-outcome.

-For example, consider the weighted voting game $\mathcal{G}=\{8; 5,4,3,2\}$, which we shall use as a running example.
-A {\em weighted voting game} is a voting game in which each player's vote has a fixed weight; not all voting games are weighted voting games (Felsenthal and Machover 1998: 31-32).
-The number prior to the semicolon is the quota required for a {\sc yes}-outcome; and the numbers after the semi-colon are the weights of each player's vote.
-The division lattice for this weighted game is shown in Figure~\ref{fig:division-lattice} where each logically possible division $\mathbb{S}$ is labelled by its {\sc yes}-voters $S$.
+Consider the weighted voting game $\mathcal{G}=\{8; 5,4,3,2\}$.
+(A {\em weighted voting game} is one in which each player's vote has a fixed weight \citep[pp. 31-32]{FelM98}.)
+The number prior to the semicolon is the quota required for a {\sc yes}-outcome; the numbers afterwards are the weights of each player's vote.
+The division lattice for this game is shown in Figure~\ref{fig:division-lattice} where each logically possible division $\mathbb{S}$ is labelled by its {\sc yes}-voters $S$.